Programmer941/Impartial-AI/README.md

 There are a few key settings:

-**Always on**: well, it runs for each new page you go to (will probably cost a lot of $)
+**Always on**: Well, it runs for each new page you go to (will probably cost a lot of $).

-**Highlight page**: Highlights just the page you're on
+**Highlight page**: Highlights just the page you're on.

-**Min, Max characters**: the amount of required characters on a page to run.
+**Min, Max characters**: The amount of required characters on a page to run.
 For example you don't need this to run on example.com so you can require more than 1000 characters, but you also don't want to pass 100,000 characters into your OpenAI Api Key.

-**API Key**: Any valid OpenAI Key
+**API Key**: Any valid OpenAI Key.

 This extension relies on openai for analysis and is the only prerequisite to use this extension (other than chrome).